DHS After School Program

 Do your best on the California Standards Test (CST).
 Make sure that you answer the supplemental items which comprise the CSU's Early Assessment Program (EAP) in mathematics and English Language Arts.
 The results of these tests will signal your readiness for college-level English & math and help you make the best use of your senior year to prepare.

-Students designated as "Ready for CSU or participating CCC college-level math/English courses—Conditional" can meet the CSU entry level requirement by successfully completing approved courses during the senior year.
+Students designated as "Ready for CSU or participating in CCC college-level math/English courses—Conditional" can meet the CSU entry-level requirement by successfully completing approved courses during the senior year.

 Make your summer plans.
 Maybe take a college-level course.

 Find out what you need to know about applying for financial aid

 Find out what you need to know about scholarships.

 Contact colleges to request information and applications for admission.
 Ask about financial aid, admission requirements, and deadlines.

 Narrow down the list of colleges you are considering attending.